 Classification of stone masonry

 Stonemasonry can be classified into main two types.
 Which is listed below.
-The classification of stone masonry is in the construction used of the arrangement of stones, shaping of stones, and finishing of stones masonry.
-Types of stone masonry:
+The classification of stone masonry is in the construction used of the arrangement of stones, shaping of stones, and finishing of stone masonry.

 - Rubble masonry